Neurotherapy often provides a more rapid as well as more effective clinical outcome than other, traditional types of therapy.

-This is usually first apparent with sleeping medications, as sleep becomes easier without the outside help.
+This is usually first apparent with sleeping medications, as sleep becomes easier without outside help.

 Any reductions in medication should be handled by your doctor.
-NEVER stop taking or alter your dosage of prescribed medications without consulting with the prescribing physician.
+NEVER stop taking or altering your dosage of prescribed medications without consulting with the prescribing physician.

 What is it like?